 100 Places - Loss & Destruction

-From Marston Moor, the site of the largest battle ever fought on English soil; to the Euston Arch which was lost to heritage destruction; to the Barnsley Main Colliery which saw the horrific 'Oaks explosion' that changed English law - we think everyone should know about the places that have witnessed England's most important historic events.
+England wears battle scars from thousands of years of conflict, destruction and disaster.
+From Marston Moor, the site of the largest battle ever fought on English soil; to the Euston Arch which was lost to heritage destruction; to the Barnsley Main Colliery which saw the horrific 'Oaks explosion' that changed English law, we want to raise awareness of the places that have shaped England today.

 The National Heritage List for England

 Historic England manages the National Heritage List for England.

 Sponsored by specialist insurer, Ecclesiastical

 When it feels irreplaceable, trust Ecclesiastical.

 Help us to list and repair war memorials from the First World War and to record the legacy of our lost Home Front.

 The Historic England Register of Historic Battlefields identifies 46 important English battlefields.

 This page provides information on Historic England's current military heritage projects